Theubaa/Music-detailer/README.md

 4. Test thoroughly
 5. Submit a pull request

+## 📄 License

+MIT License - feel free to use this project for your own applications!

-## 📞 Support
+## 🆘 Support

 If you encounter any issues:
-1. Check the console logs for detailed error messages
+1. Check the console for error messages
+2. Ensure your audio file is supported
-2. Verify your file format and size
+3. Verify the file size is under 50MB
-3. Ensure you're using the correct API endpoint
-4. Check the network tab for request/response details
+4. Check the network tab for API errors

 ---

-**Ready for deployment!** 🚀

-Your API is now live and ready to accept audio file uploads for mood analysis.
+**🎵 Music Detailer** - Where beautiful design meets powerful audio analysis!